Rayan-Arshed/Game-Playtime-Stats-PowerBI-Assignment/README.md

 Dataset used: https://www.kaggle.com/datasets/alex333/video-games-with-reviews-and-playtime-statistics

 Cleaning and transformation steps for the dataset are included in the doc to follow along.
+Also, full presentation that I presented in interview with this data is included in the repo too.

 ## Report: